ANKRD11

 What is ANKRD11-related syndrome?

-ANKRD11-related syndrome happens when there are changes to the ANKRD11 gene or when a piece of DNA that includes the ANKRD11 gene is missing.
+ANKRD11-related syndrome happens when there are changes in the ANKRD11 gene.
 These changes can keep the gene from working as it should.
-The syndrome is also known as KBG syndrome.

 Key Role